-Lydia Sheckels is Chief Investment Officer Emeritus, Partner and Senior Financial Advisor with Wescott.
+Lydia Sheckels is Partner, CIO Emeritus and Senior Financial Advisor with Wescott.
 With a professional background in financial planning and investment management, she practices in the areas of insurance analysis and planning, tax and cash flow management, and estate planning.
 She is a Certified Financial Planner™, Chartered Life Underwriter and Chartered Financial Consultant.

 Lydia serves on the firm’s Portfolio Strategy Group, which oversees the firm’s dynamic investment strategies, ongoing due diligence of Wescott’s investment managers and asset allocation design.
 She is also a member of the Investment and Management Committees.